- Internship Log Sheets or financial proof with the following hours:

 - Registration Fee: $125

-The Pilates Center Intermediate Teacher Training Program is 12 months long and requires one trip to Boulder, Colorado to complete their final exams.
+The Pilates Center Intermediate Teacher Training Program is 12 months long and requires one trip to Boulder, Colorado or a Licensed Teacher Trainer’s studio to complete their final exams.
 Students are encouraged to visit The Pilates Center as often as possible.
 Students should plan to send videos periodically to TPC throughout their program.
 Students should expect to dedicate a minimum of 10 – 12 hours per week to their Internship.

 Books/Supplies: $300 *estimate